 - Secondary Winding

-A primary winding has its connection to an external source. and it receives electrical energy.
-The primary winding set up the magnetic flux in the core when connected to an alternating voltage supply.
+A primary winding has its connection to an external source.
+And it receives electrical energy.
+The primary winding sets up the magnetic flux in the core when connected to an alternating voltage supply.

 The magnetic core provides a low reluctance path to magnetic flux.
-The magnetic flux links to the primary and secondary winding and induces the voltage in both winding.
+The magnetic flux links to the primary and secondary winding and induces the voltage in both windings.

 The secondary winding wounds on the same core.
-The flux is set up by primary links to the secondary winding and induces a voltage in it.
+Primary links to the secondary winding set up the flux and induce a voltage.